tanxpyox/r-data-generation/README.md

 ## File Description
 1. `reg/preamble-reg.R` defines the parameters for the scripts in this package.
 Change the variables accordingly to match your own research
-2. `reg/null-reg.R` generates a dataset where there is no significant relationship between the two variables
+2. `reg/null-reg.R` generates a dataset where there is no significant relationship between the two variables.
 3. `reg/datagen-reg.R` randomly generates a 20-point dataset with high r-squared value and low p-value.
 4. `reg/interpolate-reg.R` generates `Sample size - 20` extra data points using the principal dataset in Step 1, while maintaining its high R2 value. (this part is deliberately separated from step 3 for the user to test different interpolation models without resetting the principal dataset)
 5. `reg/combined-reg.R` combines (3) and (4) for those who do not want the hassle of running two separate scripts.
 ---
 1. `bar/preamble-b.R` defines the parameters for scripts for this package.
-Change the variables accordingly to match your own research
+Change the variables accordingly to match your own research.
-2. `bar/null-b.R` generates a bar graph where no significant difference is detected across the groups
+2. `bar/null-b.R` generates a bar graph where no significant difference is detected across the groups.
 3. `bar/sig-b.R` generates a bar graph with significant differences in the means of the data groups.
-Averages are sorted in ascending order, according to the order that the groups are defined in the `xlabels` parameter.
+Means are sorted according to the order that the groups are defined in the `xlabels` parameter.

 ## Dependencies:
 * Regression package dependencies (run `reg/dependencies-setup-reg.R` to install and setup)